jrocketfingers/psi/readme.md

 ## Preparation
 Make sure you create a .env based on .env.example.

+## Prototype
+Prototype phase is found on the [psi-team-hub](https://github.com/jrocketfingers/psi-team-hub) repo.

 ## Development
 We're using docker, vagrant, and WAMP/LAMP stacks.